KBNLresearch/ipmlab/doc/setupGuide.md

 ### Global install

+Follow the steps below for a global installation (this allows all users on the machine to use Ipmlab):

 1. Launch a Command Prompt window or Linux terminal.
 Depending on your system settings, in Windows you may need Administrator privilege (right-click on the *Command Prompt* icon and the choose *Run as Administrator*).

 2. For Windows, type: